 In most cases, an insurance company will be involved, and convincing them to provide you with a full settlement is almost always an uphill battle.
 They might try to blame you for what happened, or they might attempt to convince you that your claim is worth far less than it truly is.
 Far too many injury victims fall prey to both tactics, leaving them without a means to pay for the medical care they so desperately need.

-Fortunately, by working with Milton Wagner, a Mesa personal injury lawyer, you can deal with the insurers and their attorneys on even footing.
-Attorney Wagner has in-depth experience negotiating with these professionals and can get you the comprehensive settlement you deserve.
+Fortunately, by working with Our lawyer, a Mesa personal injury lawyer, you can deal with the insurers and their attorneys on even footing.
+Attorney * has in-depth experience negotiating with these professionals and can get you the comprehensive settlement you deserve.

 Do You Have Grounds for an Injury Claim?